Lemon Cupcakes with Lemon Buttercream

 Yes.
 Once the cupcakes have completely cooled, store the cupcakes (unfrosted) in an airtight container or freezer bag for up to 1 month.
 Defrost in the refrigerator before bringing to room temperature and frosting.

 Lemon desserts are loved by many.
 My mom’s lemon bars are a favorite of mine and my friends.
 They have the perfect shortbread crust and gooey lemon filling.
 Another popular recipe is for lemon poppy seed muffins, which you can also make into a lemon poppy seed bread.
 If you just want a nice and simple cookie, try these soft lemon crinkle cookies coated in confectioners’ sugar.
+And for an easy cake, you have to try this lemon pound cake with lemon icing.

 Lemon cupcakes are great to make all year round, but especially in winter when citrus is in season.
 I also enjoy lemon desserts in the summer when I want something light and refreshing or there’s a birthday coming up!
 What occasion will you be baking lemon cupcakes for?
 Let me know by tagging @ifyougiveablondeakitchen on social media and leave a review if you enjoyed the recipe!